Fast Facts

 It’s important to note that consumers can avoid convenience fees and network access fees altogether by using an ABM operated by their own financial institution.
 In fact, the majority of ABM transactions are done at a customer’s own bank machine, avoiding convenience fees altogether.
 If your bank is a member of THE EXCHANGE® Network, you can also withdraw cash at a participating institutions' ABM without being charged a fee.

-1 How Canadians Bank was conducted for the CBA by Abacus Data in 2021.
+2 How Canadians Bank was conducted for the CBA by Spark Insights in 2024.

 Looking for love in all the wrong places